martin3141/spant/CONTRIBUTING.md

 If you're not familiar with git or github, please start by reading <http://r-pkgs.had.co.nz/git.html>.
 Please use the following style <http://adv-r.had.co.nz/Style.html>.

 Please ensure all checks pass with `devtools::check(args = c('--as-cran'))` and consider adding one or more unit tests to the repository tests directory to confirm expected behavior with `devtools::test()`.
-CI checks are set up to run following pushes to the master branch using GitHub Actions, see <https://orchid00.github.io/actions_sandbox> for details.
+CI checks are set to run following pushes to the master branch using GitHub Actions, see <https://orchid00.github.io/actions_sandbox> for details.